teaguestockwell/next-api-mw/README.md

 ## About The Project

 Consuming API middleware should be as easy as using hooks in React.
-When using next-api-mw you can abstract common logic like auth or verifying query params into a middleware that can ve used inside of an API route.
+When using next-api-mw you can abstract common logic like auth or verifying query params into a middleware that can be used inside of an API route.

 When calling middleware inside your route, that middleware may either return a promise, or handle the request itself thereby stopping the rest of the handler and or middleware from running.